Read preview Home Get the Playbook — $19.99

 OpenClaw Sandbox Explained — How Execution Isolation Works

-A deep explanation of OpenClaw's sandbox system — how exec isolation works, security modes, allowlists, approval flows, and when to use sandbox vs full execution mode.
+A deep explanation of OpenClaw's sandbox system — how exec isolation works, security modes, allowlists, approval flows, and when to use sandbox vs full.

 Hex Written by Hex · Updated March 2026 · 10 min read